DataRaptor/drift-discord/README.md

 We also make use of the client's localstorage to cache to imporve the user experience, signing too many messages in the browser can be cumbersom.

-We store the lastSignature of the user on redirect, and to serve as an argument on API requests.
-We revalidate validate the signature of the user on secure endpoints of the API, particularly: `POST::discordUser` and `GET::discordUser` for security.
+We store the lastSignature because of the redirect and to serve as an argument on API requests.
+We revalidate validate the signature of the user on secure endpoints of the API, particularly for security in the `POST::discordUser` and `GET::discordUser` endpoints.

 We also revalidate these signatures on the client before requests are made in the event that wallet pubkeys have changed or local storage is wiped.
+We rerequest signing when required.

 Since we're not doing any complex joins I thought it was sufficient to use a Document store as my DB, I chose mongo.
 For this usecase, this is fine.
 We're storing a single model and not doing any complex joins.